 First impressions last, even in email marketing

-And we’re not talking about your next Tinder date.
 We’re talking about how you need to make full use of the subject line of your email.
-This is the most crucial part of your email and one part you need to nail out of everything else.
-Not only would you need to appeal to your audience, but your subject line also needs to encapsulate everything you want them to know in one go.
+This is the most crucial part of your email.
+Not only would you need to appeal to your audience, but your subject line also needs to capture attention and get them to open.

 A design that isn’t too distracting goes a long way